 That comma didn’t need to go in the sentence.
 The Christian Writer’s Manual of Style advises writers to employ drama commas sparingly.
 Writers frequently overuse them, so I recommend allowing no more than three per book.
 Otherwise your dramatic pauses will become annoying.
 Instead, insert an ellipsis or em dash for a dramatic pause.

 Another mistake closely related to the drama comma is using periods for emphasis.
 Bloggers are notorious for this quirk, and the habit has inadvertently infiltrated novels, particularly in dialogue.
 For instance:

 “I will.
 ALWAYS.
 Use that.
 Comma,” the author retorted, crossing her arms.

-Not only does this defy industry standards, it’s entirely unrealistic.
+Not only does this create a choppy reading experience, it’s entirely unrealistic.
 Because.
 Who.
 Ever.
 Even.
 Talks.
 Like.
 That?